DJS4gnx/mycord/README.md

 # DJSng's Oldcord
 A personal edit of Oldcord, a 2020 UI theme for Discord created by Milbits and kinggamingyt.
 **This is not a replacement for the original Oldcord**, nor associated with the original repository.
 You should see [the original repository](https://github.com/milbits/oldcord) for that.
-Do not ask for support on my fork on their repo.
-Just use the original OldCord, if you're having issues.
+Do not ask for support for my fork on their repo.
+Just use the original OldCord if you're having issues.

 Created to work with my own preferences while also having an online backup.